-His work with the Center led to a request by the International Boys’ Schools Coalition, an organization of over 300 state and elite schools around the world, to conduct a series of global studies on effective practices in boys’ education.
-In conducting these projects and for subsequent presentations based on the studies’ findings, he has traveled and spoken to audiences of boys, educators, and parents throughout Africa, the U.K., Canada, and in many states in the U.S. He has led workshops and consulted to hundreds of schools of all types.
+Michael C. Reichert, PhD (www.michaelcreichert.com) is founding director of the Center for the Study of Boys’ and Girls’ Lives at the University of Pennsylvania and a clinical practitioner specializing in boys and men, who has also conducted extensive research globally.
+His work with the Center led the International Boys’ Schools Coalition, an organization of over 300 state and elite schools around the world, to ask him to conduct a series of global studies on effective practices in boys’ education.
+For these projects and presentations based on their findings, he has traveled and spoken to audiences of boys, educators, and parents throughout Africa, the U.K. and other parts of Europe, Canada, and in many states in the U.S. He has led workshops and consulted to hundreds of schools of all types.

 View all authors